junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 4377
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 4377

-> To direct the Secretary of Energy to carry out an upgrade to research equipment and construct research user facilities, and for other purposes.
+> To direct the Secretary of Energy to carry out certain upgrades to research equipment and construct research user facilities, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Accelerating American Leadership in Science Act of 2017”.
+This Act may be cited as the “Accelerating American Leadership in Science Act of 2018”.

 ## § 2.
 Advanced photon source upgrade